feiwu77777/Leveraging-Model-Interpretability-and-Stability-to-increase-Model-Robustness/README.md

 ```bash
 python imagenet/scripts/mutant_predistions.py --num_class=<num_class>
 ```
-- 'num_class' is either 50 or 100, it corresponds to either operate on the 50-classes Imagenet dataset or the 100-classes Imagenet dataset
+- 'num_class' is either 50 or 100 (default 100), it corresponds to either operate on the 50-classes Imagenet dataset or the 100-classes Imagenet dataset.
-- 'limit' is the total number of modified CNN to create
+- 'limit' is the total number of modified CNN to create, default to 100.
-- 'gamma' is the percentage of model weights to modify
+- 'gamma' is the percentage of model weights to modify, default to 0.002.
 - 'mode' is the type of operation to apply for modifying the weights.
-It is either 'NAI' (Neuron Activation Inverse) or 'GF' (Gaussian Fuzz).\
+It is either 'NAI' (Neuron Activation Inverse) or 'GF' (Gaussian Fuzz). default to 'NAI'.\

 After computing conductance (with or not LCR) follow code in '100_class_imagenet.ipynb' (or 50) notebook to see how the binary classifier is trained and evaluated.